harel-coffee/SAX-auto/NLP4BPM2024/situations-rules-questions.md

 * A causes the execution of C. B causes the execution of C.

 ### Rules $\mathcal{R}_3$
-Same as in \mathcal{R}_1 and \mathcal{R}_2.
+Same as in $\mathcal{R}_1$ and $\mathcal{R}_2$.

 ### Questions $\mathcal{Q}_3$
 #### Process:
+* QP1: Does A occur before B?
+A. No. (provided close world assumption, may be different if we also know that A#B or that A||B when using more expressive process notation, distinguishing between XOR-join and AND-join).
+* QP2: Does B occur before A?
+A. No (Similarly in the opposite direction, same argumentation).

 #### Causal:

 #### Combined:

-patterns unfolding from non discrepancy (collider):

-No Discrepancy: (collider)

-Process: A>>C; B>>C  (join)

-Causal: A>C; B>C

-Phrase templates (knowledge facts reflective of the above discrepancy pattern):

-A, B, and C are activities in some process.

-A occurs before C. B occurs before C.

-A causes the execution of C. B causes the execution of C.

-Process reasoning (temporal):

-QP1: Does A occur before B?
-A. No. (provided close world assumption, may be different if we also know that A#B or that A||B distinguishing between XOR-join and AND-join).

-Similarly in the opposite direction:

-QP2: Does B occur before A?
-A. No (same argumentation).

 Process and causal reasoning: